fastrgv/WorldCupSokerban/README.md

 (lbuildall.sh):  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
 I use this to build the gnu/linux executable that I deliver named sokerban, which should run in the presence of ./libs.

 If the delivered linux binary does not run...

+if you have wine installed, this should work:

+* wine binw64/sokerban.exe

+OR you can:

 * Manually install GNU Ada compiler.
 See "gnuAdaOnWindows.txt".
 * Rerun the compile script lbuildall.sh.